vaadin/skeleton-starter-flow-spring/README.md

 #### Eclipse
 - Right click on a project folder and select `Run As` --> `Maven build..` .
 After that a configuration window is opened.
-- In the window set the value of the **Goals** field to 'spring-boot:run'
+- In the window set the value of the **Goals** field to `spring-boot:run`
 - You can optionally select `Skip tests` checkbox
 - All the other settings can be left to default

 Once configurations are set clicking `Run` will start the application

 #### Intellij IDEA
-- On the right side of the window, select _Maven_--> Plugins--> `spring-boot` --> `spring-boot:run` goal
+- On the right side of the window, select Maven --> Plugins--> `spring-boot` --> `spring-boot:run` goal
 - Optionally, you can disable tests by clicking on a `Skip Tests mode` blue button.

 Clicking on the green run button will start the application.

-After application has started, you can view your it at http://localhost:8080/ in your browser.
+After the application has started, you can view your it at http://localhost:8080/ in your browser.

 If you want to run the application locally in the production mode, use `spring-boot:run -Pproduction` command instead.